jl-oclinux/SecWinBatchMode/README.md

 SWMB_LoadTweakFile "Presets\LocalMachine-Default.preset"

 # Load one tweak (can be called multiple times)
-# Unloads the tweak if it ends with the - sign
+# Unloads the tweak if it starts with the exclamation mark (!)
 SWMB_AddOrRemoveTweak "NomFonction"

 # If you want to check the consistency of tweaks